 Thirtieth Sunday in Ordinary Time

-The Second Epistle to Timothy, Paul’s disciple, provides the second reading.
-Paul taught Timothy the deep meaning of the Gospel and guided him in the process of spiritual development.
+The Second Epistle to Timothy provides the second reading.
+Timothy was one of Paul’s disciples.
+Paul taught him the deep meaning of the Gospel and guided him in the process of spiritual development.
 Paul also ordained him a bishop.

-In this reading Paul encourages Timothy to be true to the Lord.
+In this reading, Paul encourages Timothy to be true to the Lord.
 The great apostle offers himself as an example.
 He has been imprisoned and mistreated for Christ.
-His way has been rocky and uphill, but he has remained loyal.
+His way has been rocky and uphill, but he always has remained loyal.

-St. Luke’s Gospel furnishes the final reading.
-Here again, Jesus presents the smug and insincere as being without God’s favor.
-A humble and unassuming man is God’s favorite.
+St. Luke’s Gospel supplies the final reading.
+Jesus presents the smug and boastful as being foolish.
+By contrast, a humble and unassuming man is the model of wisdom.

 The reading makes two points.
-It teaches that those who have heartfelt love for God will endure.
-Gaudy, outward appearances mean nothing.
-Good works must rise from genuine faith and love.
+First, it teaches that those who have heartfelt love for God will endure.
+Gaudy outward appearances mean nothing.
+Good works are to be praised, but good works must rise from sincere faith and love.

 Second, the reading echoes what already has been said in the first reading.
-God is perfectly just and desperately needed.
-Human reasoning and ability can be very inadequate.
+God is perfectly just.

-The Book of Sirach suggests a time and conditions very long ago but in reality they are quite similar to circumstances met in life today or in any day.
+The Book of Sirach suggests an age and a condition very long ago but quite like circumstances met in life today or in any day.
 Humans always exaggerate their ability.
-They cannot admit their limitations despite all the proof for it.
-It is the result of pride.
 It is a byproduct of original sin.

-Simply, God alone is almighty and truly wise.
-Realizing God’s majesty, and human imperfections, it is obvious that God alone is the model of perfection.
-Earthly rewards are empty and fleeting.
+Despite contradictions and missteps among humans, the fact remains that God alone is almighty and truly wise.
+God alone is the model of perfection.
 God alone provides the only reward.
 God is everything.

 Humility is an essential Christian virtue.
 It is not a denial of who and what we are.
 Rather, it expresses the deepest insight of who and what we are.
-We are limited, but, blessedly, marvelously, miraculously, we may rely upon God’s guidance and strength.
+It sees us as we are, but its very frankness unsettles us so often.

 The best news.
 Delivered to your inbox.